jimCresswell/cucumber-with-protractor-demo/README.md

 * Clone this repo and change to the repo directory.
 * `npm install`

+## Running

+To start the application
+* `node server.js`
+* In a browser navigate to http://localhost:3000/app/index.html

 ## Testing

 ### To run the unit tests